 Children are provided with a jersey to wear for the season.

 The Ministry of Tourism, Culture & Sport, through the Ontario Sport & Recreation Communities Fund, provided a grant to West Ottawa Ringette to enable more young girls to try the sport of Ringette.
-As a result of this funding, West Ottawa Ringette has equipment to loan to 26 new Bunny players on a first come, first served basis.
+As a result of this funding, West Ottawa Ringette has the equipment to loan to 26 new Bunny players on a first come, first served basis.
 The kit includes everything you need except helmet, skates and neck guard.

 To place your name on our request list please email: registrar@